douglas86/ci-pp5-property-react/README.md

 ##### Solution?

+- This animated design seems to be to complecated for my intensions
-- The animated design I took out of my plans
+- It has since been taken out of my designs
-- Rather have a standing carousel and rotates every 10 seconds
+- Rather have a standing carousel that rotates every 10 seconds

 #### [Error when sending property data to API](#table-of-content)